<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=479081&amp;fmt=gif">

 • Executors - run on those nodes and carry out the tasks assigned to them

-73. Structured data
+75. Structured and unstructured data

-Data that can be formatted into rows and columns, and whose elements can be mapped into clear, pre-defined fields.
-Typical examples of structured data are names, addresses, telephone numbers, geolocations, etc.
+Structured data can be formatted into rows and columns, and whose elements can be mapped into clear, pre-defined fields.
+Typical examples of structured data are names, addresses, telephone numbers, geolocations, etc. Unstructured data does not have a pre-defined structure or data model and is not organised in a predefined format.
+Examples include images, video files, audio files, etc.

-75. User Interface (UI)
+76. User Interface (UI)

-A user interface or UI is the location of human-computer interaction; they are the display screens at the front-end of applications that mask the code that works behind the scenes.
+A user interface or UI is the location of human-computer interaction; they are the display screens at the front end of applications that mask the code that works behind the scenes.
 A user interface is designed with usability in mind to ensure that any user can easily understand and navigate the interface as this impacts user experience

 Big Data Terminology: User Interface

-76. Variety
+77. Variety

 Part of the 4 Vs of big data, variety refers to the huge variety of data formats that data can now exist in.

-77. Velocity
+78. Velocity

 Part of the 4Vs of big data, velocity refers to the rapid speed at which large amounts of data can be processed.

-78. Veracity
+79. Veracity

 Part of the 4Vs of big data, veracity refers to the trustworthiness of big data in terms of integrity, accuracy, privacy, etc.

-79. Volume
+80. Volume

 Part of the 4Vs of big data, volume refers to the huge amount of data being generated globally each data.

 Big data is a vast and complex field that is constantly evolving, and for that reason, it’s important to understand the basic terms and the more technical vocabulary so that your marketing can evolve with it.
+But understanding these terms is only the first step—using a reliable tool to analyze and manage your data is crucial for leveraging its full potential.
+Hurree is the perfect solution, offering a powerful AI-powered platform for data integration, visualization, and analysis to help you turn complex data into actionable insights.

 Get Email Notifications